garrettclough/CodeWars/README.md

 # CodeWars

-A repository filled with codewars challenges (kata), LeetCode, and HackerRank.
+A repository filled with codewars challenges (kata)

+LeetCode problems are visible in the LeetCode repository.

 ## Tech Stack